 - Have two ways out of each room.

-- Know to crawl low to the floor when escaping to avoid toxic smoke.
+- Crawl low to the floor when escaping to avoid toxic smoke.

 - Know that once you’re out, stay out.